imec-idlab/whisper-repository/README.md

     - Algorithms for translating Policies to Primitives.
     - Local Whisper Controller that runs in Openvisualizer.
     - Coap repository.
-    - Sample opologies to test the switch-parent algorithm.
+    - Sample topologies to test the switch-parent algorithm.
     - Misc tools.
 2. Current OpenWSN firmware:
-	- Current original OpenWSN firmware for the normal nodes.
+	- Current original OpenWSN firmware for the normal nodes (updated 10 Dec 2019).
-3. Firmware for the Whisper nodes and the Whisper root node:
+3. Firmware for the Whisper nodes (root and leaf):
-	- Modified version of OpenWSN that comunicates with the controller through COAP.
-	- Modified version of OpenWSN (root) that comunicates with the controller through serial.
+	- Modified version of OpenWSN that comunicates with the controller through COAP (leaf) and through serial (root).
 5. Monitoring tools:
  	- A sniffer for OpenMote that captures traffic from the network.
 	- A modified version of Foren6 to process and display information from the captured traffic: